Dyvinia/BFPlusDocs/docs/details/bugfixes.md

     - LINE UP, WEAKLINGS Star Card
         - Fixed an issue with CLAW RUSH receiving the bonus damage without having to hit at least 1 enemy with the ability like the description states.
 - Han Solo
+    - SHARPSHOOTER
+        - Fixed an issue with the player being permanently slowed from the ability after deactivation due
     - SHOULDER CHARGE
         - Fixed an exploit that would enable perpetual use of the ability.
+        - Fixed an issue which resulted in players being unable to activate the ability upon impacting an enemy and getting ragdolled or choked.
 - Iden Versio
     - ACQUIRING TARGETS Star Card
         - Fixed an issue with the effects of this Star Card being swapped with SHOCKING REACH.